upcoming offerings

 Teachers: Talia Sutra, Tony Lupinacci, Dr. Rose Erin Vaughan, Dr. Keshava Murthy, Nidhi Pandya, as well as Kamala and Jahnavi aka the Samadhi Collective.

-• No, many people come to yoga teacher training as an immersion experience for their own personal growth as they deepen their practice and begin engaging with yoga in a richer, fuller way beyond the postures.
+• No, many people come to yoga teacher training as an immersion experience for their own personal growth as they deepen their practice and begin engaging with yoga in a richer, fuller way beyond just postures.

-Teacher training is not just a training for yoga, it is a training for life.
+Teacher training is not just a training for yoga — it is a training for life.

-Many students come to training not sure if they want to teach or not, and they discover the answer along the way!
+Many students come to training not sure if they want to teach or not, and they discover the answer along the way.

-• YES!
-The practice of yoga meets you exactly where you are at.
 Flexibility is not required nor it is it the goal of physical yoga practice.
-Both physical and mental flexibility will develop with time, patience, and consistent practice.

 One of my own teachers often states: “to say you are not flexible enough for yoga is the same as to say you are too dirty to take a shower”

-• A yoga mat and water is typically all you need!
-If you don’t have your own mat some studios have mats availYble to borrow for class, you can always call ahead and check!
+If you don’t have your own mat some studios have mats available to borrow for class, you can always call ahead and check.

 Light breathable clothes are best for hot and sweaty practices, whereas in a slow meditative class you may prefer to dress more on the cozy and warm side.